survivejs/site/pages/blog/182-minima-interview.md

 There is a [Roadmap](https://minima.app/roadmap) section on the site with a more detailed list.

-## What does the future look like for _minima_ and web development in general?
+## What does the future look like for Minima and web development in general?
 Can you see any particular trends?

 Oh man, it’s all in flux.
 I was living on the bleeding edge for years, and I’m afraid of guessing what’s next.